YOUR ONE STOP LOCKSMITH FOR ALL YOUR SECURITY NEEDS

 Only two guys honestly tried to pick the lock and charged 8 On Your Side as advertised.

-So what are the keys to finding a good locksmith?
+So what are the keys to finding a good locksmith service?

 The first thing consumers should do is ask to see the locksmith’s license.
 The license should have the locksmith’s picture and should have been issued by Metro Police.
 None of the individuals who participated in the sting had their picture license with them.

 Consumers also should ask for the price before any work is done, and should get that cost in writing to guard against being overcharged.
-If the price isn’t right, consumers can always go with another company.
+If the price isn’t right, consumers can always go with another company when their keys locked in.

 The following Investigative News Report was brought to you by Channel 8 News